What is Auckland Sword and Shield?

 How Do I Join?

 It’s easy.
-Just come along to one of our Sunday training sessions and introduce yourself.
-We will give you free basic training until you are ready to take our safety assessment, which usually takes place after 3-4 classes.
+Just join in one of our Beginner training groups.
+We advertise these on our Facebook page, or on our website.
+We will give you free basic training until you are ready to take our safety assessment, which usually takes place after 6-8 classes.
 At this point you can decide if you want to take the assessment and join the Club.
 When you have passed, we’ll get you to fill out our online membership form and pay fees.